| | |

 to provide information on the law-abiding citizen's

 right to self-defense.”
-Lessons
+Lessons1.
+Introduction

 to Defensive Shooting 2.
 Basic